nathanhammond/query-string-spec/blog.md

 - The serialization and deserialization process should be efficient (time and space).
 - The serialized format should be as small as possible.
 - The serialized format may need to provide a reasonable user interface.

 If you check most of those boxes you've achieved a great serialization format.
 JSON is widely used because of how well it fits these attributes.
 XML is mocked for its space inefficiency–though in its base format it has the ability to achieve higher information fidelity.
 Almost all serialization formats make tradeoffs to achieve different goals which helps to explain why we have so many different formats.

 <a href="https://xkcd.com/927/"><img src="https://imgs.xkcd.com/comics/standards.png" title="Fortunately, the charging one has been solved now that we've all standardized on mini-USB.
 Or is it micro-USB?
 Shit." alt="Standards"></a>

 But it's the application of serialization and deserialization with differing mental models which helps to explain the three distinct approaches to query string handling.
+There are three primary serialization and deserialization strategies which have emerged but none of those  and any query string library should support all three.

 ## Mental Models